 Have a large stockpot on hand at all times!

 The sentence above deserves an exclamation point because it’s something I failed to do for the first month without water (my stockpot was buried in a moving box!), and I finally just went out and purchased a cheap large stockpot to help.
-With a large stockpot you can boil enough water for several sinkfulls of dishes or if can be enough water for a few people to wash their hair.
+With a large stockpot, you can boil enough water for several sinkfuls of dishes or it can be enough water for a few people to wash their hair.
 If you don’t have a stockpot, we picked ours up at Walmart for only about $6, buy one!

 Have some easy freezer meals on hand.